enkidevs/curriculum/javascript/node/patterns/middleware-pipeline-design-pattern.md

 ---
 ## Practice

-Middleware/pipeline design pattern summed up:
+Describe the Middleware/pipeline design pattern:

 the ??? of one unit is the ??? for the next one.